 However, being exposed to pets after the first year appears to have no significant impact on the chances of allergies.

-These types of findings have been found in many other studies, although more research is needed to make concrete claims about childhood exposure and pet allergies.
+These types of findings have also been found in other studies, although more research is needed to make concrete claims about childhood exposure and pet allergies.

 What are the Health Threats from Pet Dander?In most cases, the problems for pet dander comes from allergies.
 So, if you’re going to understand the risks of pet dander, you need to understand allergies.

 Allergies are essentially an overreaction by the body’s immune system to foreign substances.
 For example, if you have harmful bacteria, your body attacks the bacteria and, over time, eliminates it from the body.
 However, sometimes the immune system attacks substances that are not inherently harmful, such as pet dander.